qqrs/qqrs.github.com/source/_posts/2015-08-21-proofing-spirits-with-homemade-electrobalance.markdown

 ## Linearity

-To test the linearity of the scale I used a set of inexpensive calibration weights from Ebay.
+To test the linearity of the scale I used a set of calibration weights from Ebay.
-While they didn't include a traceable calibration certificate (or make any accuracy claims at all), they did make it possible to collect some data.
+While they didn't include a traceable calibration certificate (or make any accuracy claims at all), they were very inexpensive.

 {% img center /images/electrobalance/electrobalance_test_weights.jpg 'Test weight set' %}

-I made measurements manually at a number of data points.
-The plot confirms that the electrobalance seems to be linear enough to be useable.
+I made measurements manually across a range of load weights.
+The plot confirms that the electrobalance is at least linear enough for further investigation.

 {% img center /images/electrobalance/electrobalance_linearity.png 'Electrobalance linearity graph' %}